World Cup 2026 Tips: Who Will Triumph In North America?

-With Mbappe spearheading the project, Les Bleus are the outright favourites with most football betting sites for 2026 glory at 7.0.
+With Mbappe spearheading the project, Les Bleus are the outright favourites with most of the best football betting sites for 2026 glory at 6/1.

 The Seleçao generally head into the World Cup as the favourites, but they tend to crash out in the quarter-finals recently.

 That was the case in 2006, 2010, 2018 and 2022, while they lost in the semi-finals on home turf back in 2014.